 Bangladesh has made great strides in the fight against poverty.
-Nevertheless, nearly half of its population of 135 million still lives below the poverty line.
-The country continues to face numerous obstacles including high rates of stunting and acute malnutrition in children, the constant threat of natural disasters, and poor distribution of health and hygiene services.
-Most Bangladeshis earn their living from agriculture and, despite steady increases in food production, the growing population continues to place a severe burden on supplies and services, and the country remains dependent on costly food imports.
+Nevertheless, over a quarter of its population of 150 million still lives below the national poverty line of $2 USD a day.
+The country continues to face numerous obstacles including high rates of stunting and acute malnutrition in children, the constant threat of natural disasters, and uneven distribution of health and hygiene services.
+Approximately 85 percent of Bangladeshis live in rural areas and depend largely on agriculture for their livelihoods.
+Despite steady increases in food production, the growing population continues to remain dependent on costly food imports.

 Since 2010, PCI and prime partner ACDI/VOCA have been collaborating on a five-year USAID-funded Multi-Year Assistance Program which seeks to increase food security among vulnerable households in the Khulna Division of south-western Bangladesh.
 The Program for Strengthening Household Access to Resources (PROSHAR) is utilizing an integrated approach to empower communities by addressing maternal and child health issues, providing assistance to farmers, and strengthening the country’s ability to manage and recover from disasters.
 PCI serves as the SO2 and SO3 lead, responsible for implementing activities to improve the health and nutrition of pregnant and lactating women and children under the age of five, and ensure institutions and households are prepared to respond effectively to shocks.

 IMPROVED HEALTH AMONG PREGNANT WOMEN & YOUNG CHILDREN